David McCord - the creative guy behind all this game stuff.

 Since I was old enough to hold a pencil, I've been creating art.
 I've tried many media - paints, ink, airbrush, clay, woodwork, and then (like everyone else) digital media.
 I've been fortunate to make a living providing "creative services" to many diverse clients over the years.
 With a particular talent for technical illustration, I've built a diverse portfolio.
 More info on my professional career can be found at dmccord.com.

-Generally, my game design efforts began as art projects as much amore than game development.
+My game design efforts began as art projects more than game development.
 Table top games are tangible, interactive artwork.
 The printed cards and gameboards, the packaging and instructions, and the three-dimensional bits - all creative expressions.
 Game design is not just a challenge, but also a means of creative expression.

 Like most folks, my earliest game memories are of family and friends around the dining room table.
 I remember specifically that my sister used to beat me at "Dogfight" - but I could win when we played "Stratego."
 I was a member of the chess club at high school, then came Risk and Deplomacy and Acquire... and, of course, D&D.